-It was 1988 when my son Aaron and I started fishing on multiple team circuits together.
-We competed until Aaron went pro around 1996, so I went pro as well.
+In 1988, my son Aaron and I started fishing on multiple team circuits.
+We competed until Aaron went pro around 1996, so I also went pro.

 I fished the US Opens, Everstart, National Bass, and the North and South divisions of Won Bass.
-While I was sponsored by Crown Royal, I fished Bassmasters and BASS when they were out west.
-In addition, I fished as a non-boater with Won Bass, ABA, Redman and Western Bass.
-Most of the time I was one of the few, if not the only, women and always liked the distinction.
+While Crown Royal sponsored me, I fished Bassmasters and BASS when they were out west.
+In addition, I fished as a non-boater with Won Bass, ABA, Redman, and Western Bass.
+Most of the time, I was one of the few, if not the only, women and always liked the distinction.

-It has been about 7 years since I have fished a bass tournament due to my late husband’s illness.
-But this year I was persuaded to once again participate in the Won Bass US Open on Lake Mead last October.
-It was a huge event with 224 boats, 443 guys and 5 ladies anglers.
+It has been about seven years since I have fished a bass tournament due to my late husband’s illness.
+But this year, I was persuaded to participate in the Won Bass US Open on Lake Mead again last October.
+It was a massive event with 224 boats, 443 guys, and five ladies anglers.

-I’ve fished this tournament about 7 times as the only lady pro, and around 10 as a non-boater.
-My friend Liz and I went as non-boaters along with Rachel Uribe and Akiko.
+I’ve fished this tournament about seven times as the only lady pro and around ten as a non-boater.
+My friend Liz and I went as non-boaters and Rachel Uribe and Akiko.
 Chris Zaldain's wife, Trait, fished as the only lady pro.

-Akiko came all the way from Japan by herself to fish as she often does with or without her associates.
+Akiko came from Japan to fish, as she often does with or without her associates.
 She does very well in tournaments in Japan.

 This event has always been considered a grueling event.
 There’s a week of pre-fishing followed immediately by the 3-day tournament.
 It’s also quite a drive from Vegas back and forth each day.
-In the past it seemed I never had time to do anything but prepare for the next day, take a shower, try to eat something and go to bed for a few hours’ sleep.
-Because it used to be held during the desert summer, fighting the elements and the very real possibility of heat stroke added to the difficulty of this tournament.
+In the past, it seemed I never had time to do anything but prepare for the next day, take a shower, try to eat something, and go to bed for a few hours’ sleep.
+Because it used to be held during the desert summer, fighting the elements and the genuine possibility of heatstroke added to the difficulty of this tournament.
 So moving it to October was a welcome change.

-This year we were all disappointed when the first day was cancelled due to high winds.
-I don’t recall this event ever cancelling a day.
+We were all disappointed when the first day was canceled due to high winds this year.
+I don’t recall this event ever canceling a day.

 With all the pre-fishing pressure plus a weather system that moved through, the fishing was on the tough side.
 Steve Tosh Jr won the event with 24.94 lbs.
-Guys from BASS and FLW showed up and most of them got checks.
-Kurt Dove 4th, Kevin Short 6th, Randy Blaukat 10th, Steve Kennedy 14th Chris Zaldain 16th, Aaron Martens 37thand Luke Clausen 42nd.The non-boater winner was Matt Pangrac from Ok.
-And Rachel Uribe out of the 5 women finished 48th.
+Guys from BASS and FLW showed up, and most of them got checks.
+Kurt Dove 4th, Kevin Short 6th, Randy Blaukat 10th, Steve Kennedy 14th, Chris Zaldain 16th, Aaron Martens 37thand Luke Clausen 42nd.The non-boater winner was Matt Pangrac from Ok.
+And Rachel Uribe, out of the five women, finished 48th.